web-platform-tests/wpt/docs/_writing-tests/testdriver-tutorial.md

     }
 ```

-In the same file, lets add to the internal object. ( do we need to do this?) (make sure to do this if the internal call has different arguments than the external call, especially if it calls multiple internal calls)
+In the same file, lets add to the internal object.
+One reason the internal object exists is to allow for the possibility of different top level arguments at the API surface, but this won't be the case here.

 ```javascript
 window.test_driver_internal = {